Cuban macaw: Evolution

 Since detailed descriptions of extinct macaws exist only for the species on Cuba, it is impossible to determine their interrelationships.
-It has been suggested that the closest mainland relative of the Cuban macaw is the scarlet macaw (Ara macao), due to the similar distribution of red and blue in their plumage, and the presence of a white patch around the eyes, naked except for lines of small red feathers.
+It has been suggested that the closest mainland relative of the Cuban macaw is the scarlet macaw, due to the similar distribution of red and blue in their plumage, and the presence of a white patch around the eyes, naked except for lines of small red feathers.
 Furthermore, the range of the scarlet macaw extends to the margins of the Caribbean Sea.
 The two also share a species of feather mite, which supports their relationship.
 The American ornithologist James Greenway suggested in 1967 that the scarlet macaw and the Cuban macaw formed a superspecies with the other extinct species thought to have inhabited Jamaica, Hispaniola and Guadeloupe.

 A 2018 DNA study by the Swedish biologist Ulf S. Johansson and colleagues analysed the mitochondrial genome of two Cuban macaw specimens in the Swedish Museum of Natural History (sampled from their toe-pads).
-Though it was expected the Cuban species would form a clade with the likewise predominantly red scarlet macaw and the red-and-green macaw (Ara chloropterus), they instead found it to be basal to (and sister species of) those two large red macaws, as well as to the two large green macaws, the military macaw (Ara militaris) and the great green macaw (Ara ambiguus).
-The cladogram below follows the 2018 study:
+Though it was expected the Cuban species would form a clade with the likewise predominantly red scarlet macaw and the red-and-green macaw (A. chloropterus), they instead found it to be basal to (and sister species of) those two large red macaws, as well as to the two large green macaws, the military macaw (A. militaris) and the great green macaw (A. ambiguus).
+The cladogram below follows one tree from the 2018 study: